-As part of my thesis, I am currently working on a broad range of topics related to time series data (cf. Research Topics Figure).
+As part of my thesis, I am currently working on a range of topics related to time series data (cf. Research Topics Figure).

 The synthesis part refers to the artificial generation of time series data, mainly for the purpose of its anonymization.
 Such a mechanism allows for a privacy preserving data publication or exchange for publication or collaboration purposes respectively.